libts/tslib/README.md

 ## support this project

-In case you like our project, use it in your professional environment and want it to stay maintained, please consider [sponsoring the current maintainer via Github](https://github.com/sponsors/merge) (or ask for a btc address if that's what you do).
+In case you like our project, use it in your professional environment, and want it to stay maintained, please consider [sponsoring the current maintainer via Github](https://github.com/sponsors/merge) (or ask for a btc address if that's what you do).
 Maintenance costs time and money.